Narcissistic Abuse Examples: Identifying The Manipulation

 It may be difficult to understand why a person might stay in a relationship with someone with traits like these.
 People with narcissistic traits may be charming and kind when you first meet them and early on relationships.
 However, the charming behaviors often end after a few months together.

 Narcissistic abuse is often a hidden type of abuse.
 Narcissistic abuse might be challenging to identify because those in such situations may have difficulty articulating the manipulation they have experienced or struggle because they can’t put their finger on any physical symptoms.
 For example, when narcissistic abuse is discussed in survivor support groups, survivors often use the analogy of a frog being slowly boiled alive in a pot of hot water.
-If you threw the frog in right away, he would be immediately, painfully aware of the heat, and jump out as fast as he could.
-However, if you gently drop a frog into a pot of room temperature water and slowly turn up the heat, he will not notice the gradual increase in temperature.
+If you threw the frog in right away, it would be immediately, painfully aware of the heat, and jump out as fast as it could.
+However, if you gently drop a frog into a pot of room temperature water and slowly turn up the heat, it will not notice the gradual increase in temperature.

 For many survivors of narcissistic abuse, this analogy is used to understand how the abuse occurs.
 If this analogy resonates with you, you are not alone.
 If you did not notice the signs right away, it is not your fault, and you can still find support and leave your abusive partner if you have not already.